kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

        ^
 ```

+More information can be found [here.](https://code.kx.com/q/kb/multithreaded-input/)

 ### IPC Handlers

 The .z.namespace is the main namespace used in kdb IPC programming.
 When a client sends a query via IPC, the message is serialised, sent, then deserialised on the server side after passing through a number of .z IPC handlers.
 In this paper we will discuss the main handlers, but full documentation is available [here](https://code.kx.com/q/ref/dotz/).

 #### Validation

 Note that incoming IPC messages are validated to check that data structures are well formed.
-Senders of malformed messages will be disconnected, 'badMsg' will be reported and the raw message is captured in .z.bm.
+Senders of malformed messages will be disconnected, 'badMsg' will be reported and the raw message is captured in [`.z.bm`](https://code.kx.com/q/ref/dotz/#zbm-msg-validator).

 ### On-Connect Handlers